DerurAnimator/fish-speech-Derur/README.md

 # fish-speech-Derur

-This is foek of fishaudio/fish-speech, where I add more funcionatily!
+This is fork of fishaudio/fish-speech, where I add more funcionatily!